Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 Ruins are expected to have challenging encounters.
 The Crafty Crags Ruin is my home.
 I was popped here, by the Titans, with a purpose.
 This ruin contains great treasures; A mine flush with gems, a Noble Dirtamancer, a fierce natural ally, an orchard, magic items, books, golems, and all the gear I have made or found.
 Time will only improve our bounty.

 From this turn forward I accept my responsibility as the guardian of Crafty Crags.
-If a side wishes to come and claim this ruin and its treasures, it will have to gain my approval or go through me.
+If a side wishes to come and claim this ruin and its treasures, it must gain my approval or go through me.
 I will test their minds and their character.
 If they insist I will test their mettle as well.

 Hmm.
 And this seems to be your last page… I would say coincidence, but today taught me better.
 I will pop a new blank tomorrow.